 Yes, you aren’t supposed to grind the bones, but the small bones that you can chew like the fish bones are not bad.
 The bones might even help you get rid of the food waste that’s stuck and lingering on.

-Always cut the waste to smaller pieces
+Always cut the waste into smaller pieces

 It’s not right that you put the west in the massive form as that makes it hard for the blades to work on them.
 It takes longer to grind large pieces of waste, and they may even lead to jams.